Stoneham Firestation: Description and setting

 The Stoneham Firestation is prominently located adjacent to Central Square at the heart of the town's central business district.
 It is an L-shaped brick and masonry structure, two stories in height, with a flat roof that is obscured from view by a low parapet.
 The building is Mediterranean in style, primarily because of the four-story Tuscan tower that towers over it.
 There are narrow windows in the tower at the third level, above which is an elaborately decorated cornice.
 The fourth stage is open, with arched openings on each side and square piers at the corners.
-This is topped by a shallow-pitch tile roof with an dentillated cornice.
+This is topped by a shallow-pitch tile roof with a dentillated cornice.

 The station was built in 1916, and continues to serve as the town's central fire station.
 It has three equipment bays at the front, with office space in the rear portion of the ell.
 The tower was a common feature of early 20th-century fire stations, which required space for hoses to dry.
 This building, designed by Lynn architect Penn Varney, is one of the town's finest Renaissance Revival buildings.